FatimaBOliveira/pands-weekly-tasks/README.md

 # Programming and Scripting: Weekly Tasks

+To write this README, I considered the [Github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) details regarding README files, what it should contain.

 ## What the project does

-The purpose of this repository is to answer the weekly tasks proposed in the Module Programming and Scripting of the Course Data Analytics in ATU Galway Mayo.
+The purpose of this repository is to answer the weekly tasks proposed in the Module Programming and Scripting of the Course Data Analytics in [ATU Galway Mayo](https://www.gmit.ie/).

 ## Why the project is useful

 Every week, the weekly tasks helped me to put into practice the contents learned and my ability to search information in reliable sources to resolve the problems raised.

 ## How users can get started with the project

-To run this weekly tasks, Anaconda and Visual Studio Code need to be installed to run these programs.
+To run this weekly tasks, [Anaconda](https://www.anaconda.com/) and [Visual Studio Code](https://code.visualstudio.com/) need to be installed to run these programs.

 ## Where users can get help with your project

-If there's any issues with the programs, please contact me in the issues link in my Github.
+If there's any issues with the programs, please contact me in the [issues](https://github.com/FatimaBOliveira/My-Data-Analytics-Project/issues) link in my repository.

-## Author:
+## Author

-**By Fatima Oliveira**
+Fatima Oliveira
+Email:g00438857@atu.ie or Fatima.21.00@hotmail.com
 ***********************************************************************************

 ## Week 1 - [helloworld.py](helloworld.py)
 - Simple program that prints Hello World!